mastracu/weblinkendpoint/readme.md

 The printers will also spit out a welcome label once it’s connected.

+You may also need to calibrate the printer and/or reset the sensor settings depending on the media being used.

 ### Sending JSON configuration commands to the printer

 Demonstrate how one can remotely send configuration commands to a printer by sending commands from appselector page and checking response on logtable.